 - Open a web page in the current browser.
 Enter the public IP address of the instance

 in the address bar.
 Press the Enter key.

 Step 5: (Optional) Resolve domain names

-Direct access to Apache by using the public IP address of the instance may degrade server security.
-If you already have a domain name or want to register one for the Apache website, follow these steps:
+Direct access to Apache by using the public IP address of the instance may compromise server security.
+If you already have a domain name or want to register one for the Apache website, perform the following steps:

 - Use the resolved domain name to access Apache.
 Example: https://ecs-quickstarts.info.

 You can release the instance if you no longer need it.
 After the instance is released, billing stops and its data cannot be recovered.

 - Go back to the Instances page and find the EcsQuickStart instance.

 - In the Actions column, choose .